GoogleCloudPlatform/cluster-toolkit/examples/README.md

 [hpcimage]: https://cloud.google.com/compute/docs/instances/create-hpc-vm

-**Note**: it is important _not to modify_ the subnetwork name in either of the two resource groups without modifying them both.
-These _must_ match!
+**Note**:  this example relies on the default behavior of the Toolkit to derive naming convention for networks and other resources from the `deployment_name`.

 #### Custom Network (resource group)